mr-snf/test-case-generator/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### License Summary
+The MIT License is a permissive open-source license that allows you to:
+- ✅ Use the software for any purpose
+- ✅ Modify the software
+- ✅ Distribute the software
+- ✅ Use it commercially
+- ✅ Use it privately
+- ✅ Sublicense it

+The only requirement is that the original license and copyright notice must be included in all copies or substantial portions of the software.

+### Copyright
+Copyright (c) 2024 Test Case Generator

+For more information about the MIT License, visit: https://opensource.org/licenses/MIT

 ## 🆘 Support